Pride festivals are held all over the world throughout the year in support of gay rights.

-Today marks 50 years since it stopped being illegal for two men to be in a relationship in England and Wales.
-It's now seen as a big moment for gay rights.
+This year is an important year for gay rights as it was recently the 50-year anniversary since it stopped being illegal for two men to be in a relationship in England and Wales.

 This is called the decriminalisation of homosexuality.
 This means that this wasn't going to be a crime anymore.

 The law changed in Northern Ireland and Scotland later.
 But it was never illegal for two women.

 Even though the law changed in the UK, it is still illegal to be gay in some parts of the world.

 Campaigners continue to work hard to get equal rights for gay people all over the world.
 So what happened in the UK and how have things changed?

 For hundreds of years, gay people have struggled to be accepted and treated the same as people who are not gay.

 They have been oppressed and even killed because of who they have feelings for.

 Professor Brian Heaphy, an expert from the University of Manchester, explains: "Homosexuality was often treated as an illness by doctors and psychiatrists, who thought they could 'heal' people by treating them.

 "Lesbian, gay, bisexual and transgender people were often forced to hide their identities from their families, friends, colleagues and in public to avoid the risk of being singled out, harassed or becoming a victim of violence."